zahiruldu/global.hackathon/Teams/The-Oracle/ABOUT.md

 ## About Us

-- Shia-leigh Sapir Leigh: You can call me Leigh!
+- Shia-leigh Sapir: You can call me Leigh!
 I am a CSS3 lover to make magic happen.

 ## Languages We Love